Phnom Penh House Stuffed Chicken Wings

 Cambodian Food Oakland

-Some dishes still have the ability to surprise.
-Case in point: chicken wings, a working class wonder that’s found a spot on seemingly every trendy menu in the Bay Area and beyond.
+Some dishes still have the ability to surprise me after more than a decade of dedicated eating.
+Case in point: chicken wings, a working class wonder that’s found a spot on seemingly every trendy menu in the Bay Area, California and beyond.
 However, Phnom Penh House, a popular Cambodian restaurant from Linda Do and brother Ty Do, has been winging it with particular flair in Oakland’s Chinatown since 1986.

 Slaap Moarn Borg ($10.95) consists of boneless, crisp-skinned chicken wings stuffed with a juicy spiced blend of ground pork, bean threads, black mushrooms, with a crispy thatch of fried lemongrass coating the wings.
-The Do family plates the dish with a sweet chile sauce and a tangy pile of pickled cabbage and carrots, with enough punch to cut the richness of the meat in the poultry cornucopia.
-To call Phnom Penh’s oversized chicken wings boneless isn’t quite accurate, since the radius and ulna bones remain.
-Still, that misnomer is actually to your advantage, since the winglet makes for a great handle when dipping in sauce.
+Phnom Penh House staffers plate this prized poultry creation with a sweet chile sauce and a tangy pile of pickled cabbage and carrots, with enough punch to cut the richness of the meat in this chicken encased cornucopia.
+To call the oversized chicken wings boneless at Phnom Penh House isn’t quite accurate, since the radius and ulna bones remain intact.
+Still, that misnomer is actually to your advantage during their devouring, since each winglet makes for a great handle when dipping in sauce.

 Tags: